icapetti/advanced-mysql-for-analysis-and-bi/queries/01-analyzing-traffic-sources/README.md

 If we are much lower, we'll need to reduce bids.
 If we are higher, we can increase nids to drive more volume.

 ### What to do
-Calculate the conversion rate (CVR).
-The expected result is something like:
+Structure of the expected result:

 | sessions 	| orders 	| session_to_order_conv_rate 	|
 |----------	|--------	|----------------------------	|
 |          	|        	|                            	|